Record Retention Policy

-4.4.1 Departments and Applicable Members that are not the designated Custodian of Record for an identified Altair Record are expected to only retain copies and drafts of such Altair Record to the extent necessary to conduct Altair business.
-Such Altair Departments and/or Applicable Members must destroy such copies/drafts once they are no longer needed to conduct Altair business unless subject to a Litigation Hold Notice.
+4.4.1 Departments and team members that are not the designated Records Custodian for an identified Altair Record are expected to only retain copies and drafts of such Altair Record to the extent necessary to conduct Altair business.
+Such Altair Departments and/or team members must destroy such copies/drafts once they are no longer needed to conduct Altair business unless subject to a Litigation Hold Notice.

-4.4.2 The designated Custodian of Record for an identified Altair Record should only retain originals of Inactive Records and destroy all copies and drafts.
+4.4.2 The designated Records Custodian for an identified Altair Record should only retain originals of Inactive Records and destroy all copies and drafts.

-Records management is the responsibility of all Applicable Members of Altair.
+Records management is the responsibility of all team members of Altair.

 The head of each Altair Department is responsible for:

-- Developing and maintaining practices and procedures that meet the specific requirements under this Section V and Section VI below;
+4.9.1 Developing and maintaining practices and procedures that meet the specific requirements under this Section V and Section VI below.

-- Ensuring Applicable Members of the Department comply with this Policy;
+4.9.2 Ensuring team members of the Department comply with this Policy.

-- Reporting any potential or actual non-compliance with this Policy to the Chief Executive Officer, President & Chief Operating Officer, Senior Vice President Human Resources, Vice president, Global Reporting and Compliance or Vice President, Legal Services;
+4.9.3 Reporting any potential or actual non-compliance with this Policy to the Chief Executive Officer, President & Chief Operating Officer, Executive Vice President TMX Resources and Administration, Senior Vice President, Global Reporting and Compliance or Vice President, Legal Services.

-- Designating an Alternate Record Management Administrator in the event the current Records Management Administrator departs from the Altair or is unavailable.
+4.9.5 Designating an alternate Record Management Administrator in the event the current Records Management Administrator separates from Altair, changes departments or business units or is otherwise unavailable.

-Where a Department serves as Custodian of Record with regard to an Altair Record, the Department is responsible for maintaining their designated Altair Record in compliance with the Record Retention Schedule.
+4.9.6 Where a Department serves as Records Custodian regarding an Altair Record, the Department is responsible for maintaining their designated Altair Record in compliance with the Record Retention Schedule.

-4.10.1 All Applicable Members are responsible for the Altair Records in their possession.
-Applicable Members are responsible for reviewing the content of the records they use in conducting Altair business and complying with this policy.
+4.11.1 All team members are responsible for the Altair Records in their possession.
+Team members are responsible for reviewing the content of the records they use in conducting Altair business and complying with this policy.

-4.10.2 The CTO Office is not responsible for determining whether or not an electronic record must be retained or destroyed in accordance with this policy.
+4.11.2 The CTO Office is not responsible for determining whether an electronic record must be retained or destroyed in accordance with this policy.

-4.10.3 Every Applicable Member is responsible for complying with this policy as well as the record management practices and procedures established by their Department.
+4.11.3 Every team member is responsible for complying with this policy as well as the record management practices and procedures established by their Department.
 Failure to comply with this policy may result in disciplinary action (up to and including termination) and/or legal action.
-If a Member believes another Altair Member is violating this policy (e.g. destroying Altair Records required to be retained), such Altair Member should immediately contact the Senior Vice President Human Resources or report such incidents through the Altair Member’s supervisor.
+If a team member believes another Altair Member is violating this policy (e.g., destroying Altair Records required to be retained), such Altair team member should immediately contact the EVP, TMXR or report such incidents through the Altair team member’s supervisor.